Sillage Logo

 Intent data reveals when prospects are actively researching solutions.
 This includes:

-• Search behavior: What keywords are they using?
+• Search behavior: what keywords are they using?
+(See our LinkedIn intent data tool for the public-post angle.)

 When combined with behavioral signals, intent data creates a powerful scoring foundation that updates in real-time based on actual buyer behavior.